Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

-\begin{rem}[Floer data for compact Lagrangians in Liouville manifolds] If $M$ is Liouville and we are studying the Fukaya category of compact exact Lagrangians, we again impose the additional requirements on Floer data described in Remark \ref{liouvilleFloerdatum}.
-As before the more restrictive types of Floer data chosen for wrapped Fukaya categories in Remark \ref{wrappedFloerdatumOC} below would suffice.
-However, there is additional freedom in the Floer data here which e.g., allows us to define operations in which the interior marked point (and all boundary marked points) are positive, see \S \ref{sec:compactopenclosed}. \end{rem}
+\begin{rem}[Floer data for compact Lagrangians in Liouville manifolds] If $M$ is Liouville and we are studying the Fukaya category of compact exact Lagrangians, then we take $H_t^{cyl}, J_t^{cyl}$ (the data required to define Floer cohomology) as in \S \ref{subsubsec:relh} and we again impose the additional requirements on Floer data described in Remark \ref{liouvilleFloerdatum}, As before the $H_t^{cyl}, J_t^{cyl}$ and more restrictive types of Floer data chosen for wrapped Fukaya categories in Remark \ref{wrappedFloerdatumOC} below would also work.
+The ability to choose $H_t^{cyl}$ and $J_t^{cyl}$ as in \S \ref{subsubsec:relh} is indicative of a more general freedom in the Floer data here, which also will allow us later to define operations in which the interior marked point (and all boundary marked points) are positive (see \S \ref{sec:compactopenclosed}). \end{rem}

-\begin{rem}[Floer data and Floer's equation for wrapped Fukaya categories] Almost exactly as in Remark \ref{wrappedFloerdatum}, and following \cite{Abouzaid:2010kx} in order to associated operations between the wrapped Fukaya category and symplectic cohomology, one needs to make the following modifications to the notion of Floer data.
-One equips $S$ with strip-like and cylindrical ends as above.
+\begin{rem}[Floer data and Floer's equation for wrapped Fukaya categories] Almost exactly as in Remark \ref{wrappedFloerdatum}, and following \cite{Abouzaid:2010kx} in order to associate operations between the wrapped Fukaya category and symplectic cohomology, one needs to make the following modifications to the notion of Floer data.
+First, one takes $H_t^{cyl}, J_t^{cyl}$ to be the data defining the symplectic co-chain complex as in \S \ref{subsubsec:sh}.
+Then one equips $S$ with strip-like and cylindrical ends as above.
 Let $\psi^{\rho}$ as before denote the time $\log(\rho)$ Liouville flow on $M$.
-The modifications to the Floer data are: \begin{itemize} \item {\em Extra choices} of weights and time-shifting maps: Exactly as in Remark \ref{wrappedFloerdatum}, one associates to a {\em weight} $w_k \in \R_{>0}$ to each boundary or interior marked point and a time-shifting map $\rho_S: \partial S \to \R_{>0}$ agreeing with $w_k$ near the $k$th strip-like end.
+The modifications to the Floer data are: \begin{itemize} \item {\em Extra choices} of weights and time-shifting maps: Exactly as in Remark \ref{wrappedFloerdatum}, one associates a {\em weight} $w_k \in \R_{>0}$ to each boundary or interior marked point and a time-shifting map $\rho_S: \partial S \to \R_{>0}$ agreeing with $w_k$ near the $k$th strip-like end.

 \item {\em Modified requirements on one-form}: The 1-form $\alpha_S$ should be subclosed meaning $d \alpha_S \leq 0$, restrict to 0 along $\partial S$, and restrict to $w_k dt$ on each (strip-like or cylindrical) end (as in item \ref{wrappedoneform} of Remark \ref{wrappedFloerdatum}).
 It follows by Stokes' theorem that the weight at the (output) cylindrical end should be greater than the sum of weights over all (input) strip-like ends.
 In particular, it is not possible for $\alpha_S$ to be subclosed and restrict to 0 along $\partial S$, conditions necessary to appeal to the integrated maximum principle if the interior marked point were also positive.
 (This is a reflection of the fact that wrapped Fukaya categories do not admit geometric operations with no outputs.)